Get insider access

 Console Compatibility: PC, PlayStation, Xbox

-Their default sound profile is fairly flat, so elements like footsteps, explosions, and voices in cutscenes are reproduced accurately.
+Their default sound profile is fairly balanced, so elements like footsteps, explosions, and voices in cutscenes are reproduced accurately.
 You can also use their app's EQ presets for sound customization.
 These headphones support Dolby Atmos, a virtual surround sound feature to make your listening experience more immersive.
 Their wireless USB dongle also ensures low latency, so your audio and video will stay in sync while gaming, and there are plenty of ways to connect them to your console.
 If you're an online gamer, the detachable boom mic offers great performance, ensuring you sound clear and understandable, even in noisy environments.

 See our review